jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 **Typst**, on the other hand, can be seen as a complete TeX rewrite with fundamentally new design choices.
 It has aspects of a (more modern) programming language.
-Normal text can be formatted with Markdown syntax.
+Normal text can be formatted with Markdown-like syntax.
 The math mode syntax is completely new, which makes it much more concise.

 Behind the scenes, the compiler is implemented in Rust.